-- Are teachers. - Have previously purchased a home in the UK. - Are purchasing a property to let. - Are credit impaired borrowers. - Require an interest-only or part & part mortgage. - Do not meet our lending or property criteria. - Have as their main priority stable mortgage payments.
+- Are teachers. - Are purchasing a property to let. - Are credit impaired borrowers. - Require an interest-only or part & part mortgage. - Do not meet our lending or property criteria. - Have as their main priority stable mortgage payments.
 While affordability is a criteria for all consumers, financial stretch is potentially an issue of particular concern in relation to consumers to whom these products have an appeal. - Customers who require a longer product term (2 years +) or lifetime product. - Customers who feel they have a need to maintain flexibility of redeeming the mortgage (where there is an ERC).